walterhiggins/ScriptCraft/docs/API-Reference.md

         |
         D---->

     For convenience you can use a _corner stone_ to begin building.
 The corner stone should be located just above ground level.
-If the cross-hair is point at or into ground level when you create a new Drone(), then building begins at that point.
+If the cross-hair is point at or into ground level when you create a new Drone() with either a player or location given as a parameter, then building begins at the location the player was looking at or at the location.
 You can get around this by pointing at a 'corner stone' just above ground level or alternatively use the following statement...

-        d = new Drone().up();
+        d = new Drone(self).up();

     ... which will move the drone up one block as soon as it's created.